🇲🇾 Malaysia

 ✅ Malaysia's most trusted dedicated Islamic bank (40+ years) ❌ Non-package retail rates are higher than most conventional banks

-✅ RM 300,000 max — highest personal loan limit in Malaysia ❌ No fully digital application — branch visit typically required
+✅ RM 400,000 max — tied for highest personal loan ceiling in Malaysia ❌ No fully digital application — branch visit typically required

 ✅ 10-year tenure — lowest monthly instalment for large amounts ❌ Not available to self-employed or contract workers